PedroAntonio2510/url-shortener/README.md

 </p>

 <p align="center">
-  <b>System for shortening links, with Docker, Traefik as reverse proxy, and a system that identifies shortened URLs based on the domain and URl structure.</b>
+  <b>System for shortening links with Docker, Traefik as reverse proxy, and a system that identifies shortened URLs based on the domain and URl structure.</b>
 </p>

 <h2 id="started">🚀 Getting started</h2>